-UPDATE 1-Ryanair warns of job losses as 737 MAX delivery date slips
+UPDATE 2-Ryanair warns of more job losses as 737 MAX delivery date slips

 The 737 MAX, Boeing’s fastest-selling aircraft, was grounded last March after 346 people died in two crashes attributed to anti-stall software.

-Ryanair has a fleet of more than 450 aircraft and is one of the biggest MAX customers, with 210 on order.

-The carrier’s marketing chief Kenny Jacobs this month said he hoped the 10 aircraft would be delivered in March or April, though the timing would be dependent on regulators.
+Ryanair, one of the biggest MAX customers, with 210 on order, said earlier this month it hoped up to 10 MAX jets might be delivered in March or April.

+With Boeing rival Airbus also experiencing production backlogs, industry experts say airlines with large MAX orders have no cost-efficient way to source dozens of alternative jets at short notice.

 Asked for comment, Ryanair told Reuters it had “nothing further to add to the memo”.

-Boeing last week said that it did not expect to win approval for the 737 MAX’s return to service until the middle of the year, having previously given an estimate of March or April.
+(Reporting by Conor Humphries; Editing by David Goodman and Mark Potter)